 The integrity of data provided to the Board of Governors is critical to the performance-based funding (PBF) decision-making process.
 To provide assurance that the data submitted for this process is reliable, accurate, and complete, the Board of Governors developed a Data Integrity Certification process in June 2014.
 Since then, the Data Integrity Certification process, which requires the annual audit, has been codified into statute and Board of Governors Regulation 5.001.

 For the annual audit and certification process, university presidents and boards of trustees are to direct their chief audit executives to perform an audit of the university’s processes that ensure the completeness, accuracy, and timeliness of data submissions to the Board of Governors.
-Audits are to be conducted in accordance with professional auditing standards and are to be submitted to the Board of Governors March 1st.
+Audits are to be conducted in accordance with professional auditing standards and are to be submitted to the Board of Governors by March 1st each year.

 Additionally, university presidents and boards of trustees are required to execute a Data Integrity Certification affirmatively certifying each representation.
-The audit results provide a basis of the president’s and chair’s certification.
+The audit results provide a basis for the president’s and chair’s certification.
 When the president and board chair cannot make the certification as prepared, a written explanation is required.